Sarah Smith (news reporter): Early life

-Smith was born in Edinburgh in 1968, where she attended Boroughmuir High School.
+Smith was born in Edinburgh in 1968 and was raised in Morningside with her two younger sisters.
+She attended Boroughmuir High School.
 She then graduated from the University of Glasgow in 1989 with a Master of Arts degree.

 Career

 Smith began her journalistic career as a graduate trainee with BBC Scotland.
 She spent a year living and working in Belfast for BBC Northern Ireland, during which time she was held at gunpoint by the Ulster Defence Association (UDA) in its West Belfast headquarters.

 In 1991, Smith moved to London as an assistant producer with BBC Youth Programmes, working on Rough Guide, Rapido and Reportage.
 Two years later she moved to news and current affairs, first as assistant producer with the Public Eye and Here & Now programmes.
 She then worked as a producer for the BBC on programmes as diverse as Newsnight, Public Eye and Rough Guides.

 On 5 News she was a reporter for two years.
 Smith was then the first newsreader on More4 News on Channel 4's digital television sister channel More4.
 She was Channel 4 News's Washington correspondent before moving to the post of business correspondent in the summer of 2011.

 Smith presented BBC Two's Scottish current affairs programme, Scotland 2014, alongside sports presenter Jonathan Sutherland.
 The programme first aired on 27 May 2014.
 She was appointed the BBC's first Scotland editor in November 2015, to cover Scottish news for a UK audience.

 In August 2017, it was announced that Smith was to succeed Andrew Neil as the presenter of the Sunday Politics programme on BBC One from mid-September that year.

-In November 2021, it was announced that Smith had been appointed BBC News' North America editor, succeeding Jon Sopel.
+In November 2021, it was announced that Smith had been appointed BBC News's North America editor, succeeding Jon Sopel.

 Family

-Smith is the eldest daughter of the former leader of the Labour Party John Smith, and of Elizabeth Smith, Baroness Smith of Gilmorehill.
-She has two younger sisters: Jane and Catherine Smith.
+Smith is the eldest daughter of John Smith, late leader of the Labour Party, and of his wife, the Baroness Smith of Gilmorehill.
+She has two younger sisters: Jane and Catherine Smith, who is the Advocate General for Scotland.

 The John Smith Memorial Trust, on whose Advisory Council she sits, lists her as The Hon.
 Sarah Smith; her mother's status as a Baroness allows her the right to use "the Honourable" before her forename.

-Smith married Simon Conway, an author, former British Army officer and co-chair of the Cluster Munition Coalition, on the island of Iona, where her father is buried, on 22 September 2007.
+On 22 September 2007, Smith married Simon Conway, an author, former British Army officer and co-chair of the Cluster Munition Coalition, on the island of Iona, where her father is buried.
 The service was led by Rev. Douglas Alexander, father of former Scottish Labour Party leader Wendy Alexander.
-In 2014, she returned to live in Edinburgh.
+In 2014, she returned to live with her mother in Morningside, Edinburgh.
+In 2022, she moved to Washington, D.C., following her appointment as the BBC's North America editor.